zapier/resthooks/posts/docs/performance.md

 A skinny payload has two general benefits for performance:

-1. Less outbound bandwidth consumed for delivering payloads.
+1. Less outbound bandwidth consumed for delivering payloads
-2. Less internal resources consumed to process payloads.
+2. Less internal resources consumed to process payloads